WorkshopCLI/workshop-cli/README.md

 ## `workshop standard`

-Generates a standard new workflow.
+(Not yet implemented) Generates a standard new workflow.

 ```
 USAGE